Gemista – Stuffed Vegetables

 Carefully scoop out the flesh, making sure you do not rip the outer shell.
 Put the flesh in a separate bowl and set aside until needed.

 Slice the tops off of the bell peppers, cutting about ½ – 1 mm under the stem.
-Remove any flesh and seeds and arrange them nicely in the baking dish among the tomatoes.
+Remove any flesh and seeds.
+Arrange them nicely in the baking dish among the tomatoes.
 Peel the potatoes and cut lengthways in quarters.
-Place the potatoes in a bowl and drizzle with olive oil, salt, pepper and a pinch of oregano.
+Place the potatoes in a bowl and drizzle with 3 tablespoons olive oil, salt, pepper and a pinch of oregano.
 Keep aside for later.

 For the filling

-Place a pan over medium heat and add 4 tablespoons olive oil.
+Place a pan over low to medium heat and add 4 tablespoons olive oil.

-Finely chop the onion, add to the frying pan and sauté.
+Finely chop the onion, add to the frying pan and sauté, until the onion turns translucent.
 Thinly slice the garlic and add it to the pan.
-Add a generous amount of salt and freshly ground pepper, since you will be adding the rice also and it needs a good amount of seasoning.
+Add a generous amount of salt (1/2 tsp) and freshly ground pepper.
+You will be adding the rice also and it needs a good amount of seasoning.

-Cover with aluminium foil and bake for 1 hour at 180 degrees.
+Cover with aluminium foil and bake for 1 hour.
 After an hour check the rice, if it feels hard – cover the dish again with the foil and cook for a further 30 minutes.
-After 30 minutes, remove and discard the foil and bake for another 30 minutes until most of the liquid has evaporated and the stuffed vegetables are cooked and are crispy on top.
+The rice should now be soft.
+Remove and discard the foil and bake for another 20 – 30 minutes until most of the liquid has evaporated and the stuffed vegetables are crispy and brown on top.

 Serve with feta and crusty bread.